 In a common law jurisdiction, the outcome of the case would serve as precedent in future cases, assuming the case took place in court and not in arbitration.

 Assuming a U.S. court, the outcome would serve as precedent, both in cases involving ICANN and more generally.

+The key consideration is that ICANN is headquartered in a jurisdiction with a clear commitment to the rule of law, and that any party with standing can initiate litigation regardless of their home jurisdiction.

+As a general matter, it is difficult to comment on a hypothetical with so few specific facts.
+It may be useful to look at variations on this general hypothetical with more specific facts.
+This could provide the basis for a more targeted and relevant analysis.

 Variables and Alternate Facts